-- Children's brains and nervous systems are more sensitive to the damaging effects of lead. - Children's growing bodies absorb more - Babies and young children often put their hands and other objects in their mouths.
+- Children's brains and nervous systems are more sensitive to the damaging - Children's growing bodies absorb more lead. - Babies and young children often put ٠ their hands and other objects in their mouths.
 These objects can have lead dust on them.